jfunky/ccny-programming-sp2020/README.md

         - D: Substandard, incomplete, or very late
         - 0: Assignment not turned in
 * Engagement: 25%
-     - There will be a lot of ways to show you are engaging with the material from class and your classmates:
+    - There will be a lot of ways to show you are engaging with the material from class and your classmates, during class sessions or on slack (updated):
     - Participate in class discussions
     - Help your fellow classmates and give feedback
     - Ask and answer questions
     - Never use your cell phone or laptop while your classmates are presenting work
-    - **Attendance**: Please email me if you will be absent or late to class before the start of the class.
-More than one uncommunicated lateness of 10+ minutes will affect your Engagement grade in the course.
-One uncommunicated absence will halve your Engagement grade.
-Two will result in an Engagement grade of zero.
+    - **Attendance**: Please email me if you will be absent or late to class *before* the start of the class.
+Your progress in class depends on our ability to communicate when you must miss a class session.
+Zoom classes will be recorded so that students not present during class time can refer to the lesson later.
+Links will be posted to slack. (updated)
-* Midterm Project (due March 25): 10%
+* Midterm Project (due March 25): 10% (updated)
     - The midterm project will be an opportunity to apply concepts from the first half of the course to create a self-defined project.
 It must be an interactive program that includes appropriate use of objects and functions.
-It will also include a short presentation on the due date, with feedback from the class.
+Projects will be presented virtually via Zoom, similar to how we have reviewed class homework all semester.
+If you cannot present, you can post the description of your project to slack and discussion will take place there.
-    - Presentations should be 5 minutes to allow for 5 minutes of feedback, for a total of 10 minutes.
-Your presentation should include:
+    - Presentations will be a 10-minute long discussion of the work you made.
+There will be 5 minutes for you to describe your project followed by 5 minutes of feedback from the class.
+Please include:
         - The goals and motivation for the project you made
         - Creative choices that distinguish your piece, and reflect your own point of view/voice
         - An explanation of how your code works and challenges
         - Code should be commented, formatted, and syntactically correct
-        - Talking or being on your laptop/cell phone while a classmate is presenting will affect YOUR midterm grade
-* Final Project (due May 20): 25%
+* Final Project (due May 20): 25% (updated)
     - The final project will be an opportunity to conceptualize and complete an engaging project that demonstrates your ability to apply the technical material of the course.
-You may P5 and/or other libraries.
+You may use P5 and/or other libraries.
+Projects will be presented virtually via Zoom, similar to how we have reviewed class homework all semester.
+If you cannot present, you can post the description of your project to slack and discussion will take place there.
     - 5% of your grade will be an assessment of your project proposal and planning that allows you to bring your project to completion.
-    - Presentations should be 5 minutes to allow for 5 minutes of feedback, for a total of 10 minutes.
-Your presentation should include:
+    - Presentations will be a 10-minute long discussion of the work you made.
+There will be 5 minutes for you to describe your project followed by 5 minutes of feedback from the class.
+Please include:
         - The goals and motivation for the project you made
         - Creative choices that distinguish your piece, and reflect your own point of view/voice
         - An explanation of how your code works and challenges
         - Code should be submitted in an appropriate format, as well as commented, organized and syntactically correct
-        - Talking or being on your laptop/cell phone while a classmate is presenting will affect YOUR final grade

 #### Academic Accomodations
 If you are a student with a disability requesting accommodations, please contact [The AccessAbility Center/Student Disability Services (AAC/SDS)](https://www.ccny.cuny.edu/accessability).
 For more information, included here are links to [examples of academic adjustments and auxiliary aids](https://www.ccny.cuny.edu/accessability/academic-adjustments-auxiliary-aids), information about [registering with AAC/SDS](https://www.ccny.cuny.edu/accessability/register), and [forms](https://www.ccny.cuny.edu/accessability/forms).